shankar920/master/README.md

-Repository to store analsis of different dataset and make indight of data
+Repository to store analysis of different dataset and make meaningful indight of data